 - Halvorsen Park, Ermington: About 1.8km east of the wharf is a wonderful, new nautical theme playground.
 It can be reached by walking/ cycling along the scenic path along the river.
 It is best suited to toddlers and preschoolers but there are a few things to keep older kids entertained as well.

 - River Park, Ermington: River Park is a great little fenced playground just east of Halvorsen Park and west of the large George Kendall Riverside Park.
-There is boat themed equipment with swings, slide and cubby houses.
+There is boat themed equipment with swings and slide.

-- The Aviary Coffee House, Wentworth Point: The are a few new cafes at Wentworth Point worth checking out before heading over to Rhodes via the Bennelong Bridge.
+- Marina Square, Wentworth Point: The are a few new cafes at Wentworth Point worth checking out before heading over to Rhodes via the Bennelong Bridge.

 - Bennelong Bridge, Wentworth Point to Rhodes: The Bennelong Bridge connects the new and rapidly growing suburb of Wentworth Point with Rhodes and is only for pedestrians, cyclists and buses.
 It is only 300m long and has a few rest stops along the way, plus lovely views out over the river and Rhodes.

-- The Connection, Rhodes: This new community facility is stunningly located on the Rhodes foreshore, right next to the new Bennelong Bridge.
+- The Connection, Rhodes: This community facility is stunningly located on the Rhodes foreshore, right next to the new Bennelong Bridge.
 The Learning Space specialises in the latest technology digital library resources and creative programs.
+Plus, there are water fountains outside.

 - Bare Witness, Rhodes: This cafe has amazing water views, great, family friendly service and divine food.